 Star Anise is commonly used in Chinese cuisine.
 It is used in Indian foods as well, such as biryani and meats, and to prepare garam masala.
-However when growing up, I did not see my mom use this spice much.
-But there are many variations of preparations for Indian dishes, and a variety of spices used.
+When growing up, I did not see my mom use this spice much.
+However, there are many variations of preparations for Indian dishes and a variety of spices used.
 I am going try using star anaise when I prepare garam masala.

 Mace should be added at the beginning of cooking in order to develop its full flavor.
 In simple dishes like broth, soups, mashed potatoes, and rice dishes like biryani, mace is frequently used.
 Additionally, it is used in baked goods like pies, custard, puddings, muffins, cakes, and breads that are sweet.